International-Data-Spaces-Association/IDSA-Rulebook/104_Attributes_and_claims.md

 Self-descriptions can also be used to convey purely technical information about a participant.
-For example, at what address can another participant communicate with its catalog or connector with this participant, what encryption techniques are supported.
+For example, at what address can another participant communicate with its catalog or software agent with this participant, what encryption techniques are supported.
 Whether this information is stored and distributed in the same way as claims about attributes is a question of the data space requirements and tools used.